-The clocks have gone forward, the weather has drastically improved and spring has definitely sprung.
+The clocks have gone forward, the weather has improved (slowly!) and spring has definitely sprung.
 For many of us that means more going out, seeing family and friends and even possibly going on holiday.
 So when we are on the road, eating out and travelling how do we make sure that we don’t let our good eating habits slip?

 The good thing is that the diversity of food in today’s world means that wherever you are there is usually a wide range of food available.
 Going on holiday to Spain doesn’t have to result in two weeks of paella anymore!